Your Pharmacy Went Dark. The Next 72 Hours Decide the Body on the Other Side.

 What is the GLP-1 non-responder rate?

 Stanford-led research published this month estimates roughly 10% of GLP-1 users never achieved clinically meaningful loss in their first 16 to 24 weeks of therapy.
-That figure aligns with the lower tail of the STEP-1 (Wilding et al., NEJM, 2021, 384:989-1002) and SURMOUNT-1 (Jastreboff et al., NEJM, 2022, 387:205-216) curves, where a subset of participants sat at less than 5% loss at 68 to 72 weeks.
-The mechanism is still being worked out — receptor variants, hepatic glucagon signaling, gut microbiome composition are all in play.
+That figure aligns with the lower tail of the STEP-1 and SURMOUNT-1 trial curves, where a subset of participants sat at less than 5% loss at 68 to 72 weeks.

 How do I protect lean mass in a GLP-1 supply gap?

-Hit a leucine floor of 3 grams per meal across at least four meals per day — roughly 30 to 40 grams of protein per meal from a complete source — to keep muscle protein synthesis stimulated.
+Hit a leucine floor of 3 grams per meal across at least four meals per day — roughly 30 to 40 grams of complete protein per meal.
 Defend grip strength specifically.
-Bohannon (Journal of Geriatric Physical Therapy, 2019, 42:71-72) framed grip as a mortality vital sign in adults over 50, and it is the easiest single biomarker to track at home.
+Bohannon framed grip as a mortality vital sign in adults over 50, and it is the easiest single biomarker to track at home.

 Is retatrutide approved to fill the gap?

 Not for general use.
-The TRIUMPH-1 readout (Eli Lilly, May 2026) reported up to 71.2 lbs loss at 12 mg over 80 weeks, but retatrutide is not FDA-approved for routine prescribing outside of trials at the time of this post.
-Patients in the supply gap need a plan that assumes no peptide for 60 to 90 days, not a plan that assumes the next molecule will arrive next week.
+The TRIUMPH-1 readout reported up to 71.2 lbs loss at 12 mg over 80 weeks, but retatrutide is not FDA-approved for routine prescribing at the time of this post.
+Patients in the supply gap need a plan that assumes no peptide for 60 to 90 days.

 Comments (0)